-- Providing and driving an ethos that will encourage high standards of behaviour. - Monitoring the rewards given to students in their year group through the ClassCharts website. - Using the information obtained to provide positive feedback in year assemblies. - Supporting other staff in response to individual incidents of poor behaviour. - Monitoring the rewards and sanctions of students in their year group using SIMs and the Classcharts recording system and acting at an early stage to prevent escalation of underachievement by an individual. - Close monitoring through the PMS system of individuals who are underachieving. - Communicating with parents to ensure they are informed at the earliest stages of interventions regarding underachievement and/or poor behaviour.
+- Providing and driving an ethos that will encourage high standards of behaviour. - Reviewing year group data to monitor for patterns/trends.

+- Monitoring the rewards given to students in their year group through the ClassCharts website. - Using the information obtained to provide positive feedback in year assemblies. - Supporting other staff in response to individual incidents of poor behaviour. - Monitoring the rewards and sanctions of students in their year group using SIMs and the ClassCharts recording system and acting at an early stage to prevent escalation of underachievement by an individual. - Close monitoring through the PMS system of individuals who are underachieving. - Communicating with parents to ensure they are informed at the earliest stages of interventions regarding underachievement and/or poor behaviour.